 3. Prepare your tendering material

 When a tender is announced you often only have a short period of time to get your documentation and presentation material ready.
-It is always a good idea to have material prepared before tenders are released.
+It is always a good idea to have material prepared before tenders are released (and line up your ducks).
 That way you can create high quality documents and give yourself more time to concentrate on the specific response material (price, design and methodology).

 Documents that you can prepare in advance include capability statements, staff resumes, project sheets or case studies (showing previous work).
 Madrigal can assist you or advise you on preparing professional looking tendering material.

 Our recommendation for tendering: prepare your capability statement, staff resumes and project sheets.